jsutch/interview_problems/README.md

 - count up the unique strings in a book.
 No stopwords or punctuation cleaning.

 ### Write a tail -f function in python
-- can you write a basic tail -f function in python
+- write a basic tail -f function in python

+### write a tictactoe game
+ - write a basic tic tac toe game to play against a computer